henryzarza/react-training/notes.md

 - Functions are regular objects with the additional capability of being callable.
 - If you have a _Component_ how many diffs are there?
 If you have a _PureComponent_ how many diffs are there?
 The answers are “just one” and “at least one and sometimes two”, respectively.
 If a component usually changes when there’s an update, then a _PureComponent_ will be doing two diffs instead of just one (props and state in _shouldComponentUpdate_, and then the normal element diff).
 Which means it’s going to be slower usually but faster occasionally.
 - This [article](https://spin.atomicobject.com/2018/04/02/redux-rerendering/) about Re-rendering caused by `mapDispatchToProps` of `react-redux` library is very usefull.
+- A higher-order component is a function that takes a component and returns a new component.

 ### Before You Use Context